 After a doctor has confirmed your serious complications were caused by a defective hernia mesh implant, you should contact a hernia mesh lawsuit lawyer as soon as possible.
 Each state has various statutes of limitations on filing your case.

-At Schmidt and Clark, our experienced Medical Device Litigation Group can help you gather evidence like medical records, collect expert witnesses, file your lawsuit, and even represent you in court if necessary.
+At Schmidt & Clark, LLP our experienced Medical Device Litigation Group can help you gather evidence like medical records, collect expert witnesses, file your lawsuit, and even represent you in court if necessary.
 We are currently taking hernia mesh lawsuits throughout all 50 states.

 Contact Schmidt and Clark today to get a free lawsuit evaluation for hernia mesh lawsuits.